Hellvector/Thresholds/README.md

 An Adult will start with (2d20x10) $USD.

 > [!note]
 > These die values are tied to the same dice rolled to determine the character's age.
-If the age die for a Youth gets changed to 1d10, this will also need to be updated.
+If the age die for a Teen gets changed to 1d10, this will also need to be updated.

 > [!caution]
 > Is there anything considered to be standard enough that virtually all characters would have said items on them upon creation?